wayofdev/laravel-webhook-client/README.md

 After the signature of an incoming webhook request is validated, the request will be passed to a webhook profile.
 A webhook profile is a class that determines if the request should be stored and processed.
 If the webhook sending app sends out request where your app isn't interested in, you can use this class to filter out such events.

-By default the `\WayOfDev\WebhookClient\Profile\ProcessEverythingWebhookProfile` class is used.
+By default, the `\WayOfDev\WebhookClient\Profile\ProcessEverythingWebhookProfile` class is used.
 As its name implies, this default class will determine that all incoming requests should be stored and processed.

 ### → Creating your own webhook profile